siddhantgoel/streaming-form-data/README.rst

-:code:`streaming_form_data` provides a Python parser for parsing multipart/form-data input chunks.
-Chunk size is determined by the API user, but currently there are no restrictions on what the size should be, since the parser works byte-by-byte.
-Although, this also means that passing the entire input as a single chunk should also work.
+:code:`streaming_form_data` provides a Python parser for parsing :code:`multipart/form-data` input chunks (the most commonly used encoding when submitting data through HTML forms).

+Chunk size is determined by the API user, but currently there are no restrictions on what the chunk size should be, since the parser works byte-by-byte (which means that passing the entire input as a single chunk should also work).

 The main entry point is the :code:`StreamingFormDataParser` class, which expects a dictionary of request :code:`headers`.

-The parser is fed chunks of (byte) input, and takes action depending on what the current byte is.
-In case it notices input that's expected, it passes on the input to the configured :code:`Target`, which then decides what to do with it.
+The parser is fed chunks of (bytes) input, and takes action depending on what the current byte is.
+In case it notices input that's expected (input that has been registered by calling :code:`parser.register`, it will pass on the input to the registered :code:`Target` class which will then decide what to do with it.
-In case there's a part that we don't need, this input is simply discarded using a :code:`NullTarget` object.
+In case there's a part which is not needed, it can be associated to a :code:`NullTarget` object and it will be discarded.

-Currently three targets are included with this library - :code:`ValueTarget`, :code:`FileTarget`, and :code:`SHA256Target`. :code:`ValueTarget` stores the
+Currently the following :code:`Target` classes are included with this library.

+- :code:`ValueTarget` - holds the input in memory
+- :code:`FileTarget` - pipes the input to a file on disk
+- :code:`SHA256Target` - computes the SHA-256 hash of the input
+- :code:`NullTarget` - discards the input completely

-input in memory, and :code:`FileTarget` pipes the input to a file on disk.
-Any new targets should inherit :code:`streaming_form_data.targets.BaseTarget` and define a :code:`data_received` function.
+Any new targets should inherit :code:`streaming_form_data.targets.BaseTarget` and define an :code:`on_data_received` function.

 Please note, that this library has only been tested with Python 3 (specifically, versions 3.3, 3.4, 3.5, and 3.6).